 Also notable that there is a signature of recombination in NS7…what is its function?
 Immune evasion?

 Also notable that R.mad and P. ruf show recombination in the same regions of the genome.
 These are dynamic regions

+Organize as:

+Two novel Nobecos, cluster with Asian clades (Pteropus) and African (Rousettus) but evidence of recombination in S, N, NS7 genes

+No evidence of orthereovirus insertion, suggests this strain may be limited to Asia.
+In fact, we can define four clades of Nobecoviruses broadly: HKU9, Eidolon helvum, GCCD1, and BatCoV92/GX2018.

+Following on above, P. rufus does have extra genetic material between M and N, as does BatCoV92/GX2018, suggesting a dynamic region of the genome that could be a site for future recombination or acqusistion of new genes

+Serious concern would be acquisition of S sequences enabling human cell entry.
+No known Sarbecoviruses on the island that could enable this but there are Merbecobivurses and M. jugalaris coroosts with Rousettus

+Probably bigger concern is spillback and additional genetic material for SARS-CoV-2 which is widespread in Mada

+All the seasonality stuff and importance of longitudinal studies

+A plug for the importance of full genomes – only a handful of Nobeco genomes out there

 We have described three novel nobecovirus sequences, most notably from R. madagascariensis.
 The average prevalence of 10% is comparable to sample efforts in other countries, indicating that there is an endemic level of coronaviruses circulating throughout Madagascar(73,74).
 A previous coronavirus sampling study of Madagascar fruit bats found viruses in P. rufus and E. dupreanum, but not R. madagascariensis, although they only detected one virus in E. dupreanum(74).
 Most of their sampling was also within a one year span, and mostly restricted to one region, which could explain the skewing of positive samples toward one bat species, but still resulted in an overall prevalence of 4.5%(74).
 Another study of coronavirus sampling in the West Indian Ocean provided more information about prevalence in Madagascar (around 5%) with a larger sample set that is more ubiquitously spread about the island, but also showed that the islands sampled have similar coronavirus prevalence to that of Africa(73).
 Based on full genome phylogeny our novel viruses cluster closely with Asian Rousettus clades in general, both R. madagascariensis genomes clustered most closely to an E. helvum genome from Cameroon (Figure 3).
 Similar results were found looking at phylogeny of only the RdRp, further providing evidence that R. madagascariensis isolated are closely related to Eidolon viruses (Figure 3).
 This provides support for the evolutionary path these viruses followed, and most likely resulted from recombination events as demonstrated by evidence for this in the S, N, and NS7 genes, whereas nonstructural regions such as ORF1ab remained similar (Figure 4).